-For me, Thanksgiving isn’t complete without an obscenely large batch of green bean casserole.
+For me, Thanksgiving isn’t complete without an obscenely large batch of homemade green bean casserole.
 And by obscenely large, I mean there better be enough to feed 10 plus people AND enough leftovers to feed me for at least three days post Thanksgiving.
 I love the stuff.
 How could you not?
 Soft green beans entangled in a creamy, mushroom-laced sauce and topped off with crispy fried onions.
 It’s the perfect combination of creamy, crunchy and indulgent.

 Plus, it’s a heck of a good way to trick your kiddos into eating their veggies.
 Win!